Krishnams03/Krishnams03/README.md

 ### What I Do

-🔭 **Student** — CyberSecurity Student in manipal Institue Of Technology 🌱 **Learn** — Always exploring new technologies and best practices
+🔭 **Student** — Masters In Cybersecurity at Manipal Institue Of Technology 🌱 **Learn** — Always exploring new technologies and best practices
 💡 **Create** — Building projects that solve real-world problems
 💬 **Discuss** — Happy to talk about web dev, apps, or tech in general